What Is an Employment Verification Letter?

 Director of Operations

-3. Employment Verification Letter for Current Employee
+3. Employment Verification Letter for a Current Employee

 Consider this example of an income verification letter for an employee who currently works for a company.